publiccodenet/about/organization/governance-model.md

 ## Overview

 The Foundation for Public Code is a [member-owned association (vereniging) under Dutch law](https://business.gov.nl/starting-your-business/choosing-a-business-structure/association/).
+Only wholly publicly owned organizations may become members.

 This means members are responsible for and steer the Foundation's operations, including priorities and annual budget for the organization.